If you came to this page directly, you might wish to read a page with an introduction to this section first.

 St. Nicholas': (left) interior; (right) mihrab, niche indicating the direction to Mecca

-After the Ottoman conquest of Famagusta in 1571, St. Nicholas' was converted into a mosque dedicated to Lala Mustafa Pacha, the Ottoman commander who seized the town after a long siege.
+After the Ottoman conquest of Famagusta in 1571, St. Nicholas' was converted into a mosque dedicated to Lala Mustafa Pacha, the Ottoman commander who seized the town after a long siege, but it was known also as Ayasofya to indicate it was the largest mosque of the town.
 The traditional emptiness of mosque interiors enhances the Gothic design of the building.

 (left) Portal of a medieval loggia, located to the right of St. Nicholas', perhaps a meeting place for merchants; (right) detail of its decoration